-- the rich mixture of architectural styles; - the stepping of development on the hillside to minimise visual impact and follow the landform; - the significance of heritage items and the adjacent heritage conservation areas of Darling Point Road, Etham Avenue, Mona Road and Loftus Road/Mona Road and individual heritage items; - d) well established gardens and trees; - e) remnant estate gardens; - f) historic stonewalls on private and public land;
+- a) the rich mixture of architectural styles; - b) the stepping of development on the hillside to minimise visual impact and follow the landform; - the significance of heritage items and the adjacent heritage conservation areas of Darling Point Road, Etham Avenue, Mona Road and Loftus Road/Mona Road and individual heritage items; - d) well established gardens and trees; - e) remnant estate gardens; - f) historic stonewalls on private and public land;

-- g) historic stairway and streetscape elements; - h) pedestrian links through the precinct; - i) mature street trees especially along the ridgeline; - cember 202 j) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; - k) extensive views afforded from the public spaces including corridors between buildings and the preservation of important iconic and harbour views; and - l) waterfront reserves and parks.
+- g) historic stairway and streetscape elements; - h) pedestrian links through the precinct; - i) mature street trees especially along the ridgeline; - j) the highly visible tree canopy providing a dense green backdrop to views from Sydney Harbour and surrounding lands; - k) extensive views afforded from the public spaces including corridors between buildings and the preservation of important iconic and harbour views; and - l) waterfront reserves and parks.

-- 01 To respect and enhance the streetscape character and key elements of the precinct. - 02 To maintain the sense of the historic grand estates. - To maintain the evolution of residential building styles through the introduction of 03 well designed contemporary buildings incorporating modulation and a varied palette of materials. - 04 To maintain the heritage significance of heritage items and buildings in adjacent heritage conservation areas. - To ensure that development does not reproduce or match existing intrusive buildings.
-05 - 06 To ensure that alterations and additions to period buildings, such as semi-detached dwellings and attached dwellings, dopot detract from the character of these buildings and their presentation to the street. - To ensure roof forms are articulated to provide attractive roofscapes and designed to 07 minimise view loss. - To design and site buildings to respond to the topography and minimise cut and fill.
-80 - 09 To ensure that development is subservient to the tree line along the ridge of Darling Point Road when viewed from the harbour. - To retain end reinforce the setting of mature street trees and garden plantings especially along the ridgeline by retaining existing trees and providing appropriate replacement planting. - o retain the landscape setting of the locality by maintaining landscaped areas around buildings and minimising hard stand areas. - To retain and reinforce the stone and brick retaining walls that characterise the sloping streets of the precinct. - O13 To protect important iconic and harbour views from public spaces and to provide additional important views from public spaces when possible.
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To maintain the sense of the historic grand estates. - O3 To maintain the evolution of residential building styles through the introduction of well designed contemporary buildings incorporating modulation and a varied palette of materials. - O4 To maintain the heritage significance of heritage items and buildings in adjacent heritage conservation areas. - O5 To ensure that development does not reproduce or match existing intrusive buildings. - O6 To ensure that alterations and additions to period buildings, such as semi-detached dwellings and attached dwellings, do not detract from the character of these buildings and their presentation to the street. - O7 To ensure roof forms are articulated to provide attractive roofscapes and designed to minimise view loss. - O8 To design and site buildings to respond to the topography and minimise cut and fill. - O9 To ensure that development is subservient to the tree line along the ridge of Darling Point Road when viewed from the harbour. - O10 To retain and reinforce the setting of mature street trees and garden plantings especially along the ridgeline by retaining existing trees and providing appropriate replacement planting. - O11 To retain the landscape setting of the locality by maintaining landscaped areas around buildings and minimising hard stand areas. - O12 To retain and reinforce the stone and brick retaining walls that characterise the sloping streets of the precinct. - O13 To protect important iconic and harbour views from public spaces and to provide additional important views from public spaces when possible.